Parham-Ahmadpanah/Self-Balancing-Robot/README.md

 I used PID controller for controlling the system.
 So, I found the initial parameters based on Ziegler-Nichols tuning rule:
 ![](Data/Pic3.JPG)

+After increasing the Kp, I created an oscillation, then by giving an integral term, it can reach to an stability with overshoot but it still need long time reaching to steady state.
+Then by increasing the Derivative part, the overshoot decreases and it will be stable faster than PI controller.
+Tuning the system for the best parameters needs effort but finally gives you a pleasant result.

+## Conclusion:
+Setting the PID parameters in maintaining the balance of the robot plays a crucial role.
+These values can be defined according to the Ziegler-Nichols table, but due to simplifications that take place, they differ with empirical values.
+Based on all the obtained diagrams, the effect of each PID coefficient is as follows:

+KpK_pKp​ is proportional to the system’s response speed, and increasing it makes the system respond quickly to any error.
+KiK_iKi​, by looking at the past and summing up the errors that have occurred in the system, reduces the range of oscillations.
+However, increasing the value of this coefficient beyond a certain point leads to system instability due to very small oscillations, causing the system to move towards its inherent nature in a static state, which is inherently unstable.
+KdK_dKd​, by looking into the future and the slope of the system at each moment, reduces overshoot and also increases resistance if the system experiences disturbance and impact.

+## References
+References:
+- [1] F. R. Jiménez L., I. A. Ruge R., and A. F. Jiménez L., "Modeling and Control of a Two Wheeled AutoBalancing Robot: a didactic platform for control engineering education," Pedagogical and Technological University of Colombia - Department of Electronic Engineering - I2E Research Group.
+- [2] P. Frankovský, L. Dominik, A. Gmiterko, I. Virgala, P. Kurylo, O. Perminova, "Modeling of Two-Wheeled Self-Balancing Robot Driven by DC Gearmotors," International Journal of Applied Mechanics and Engineering.
+- [3] K. Ogata, "Modern Control Engineering," Pearson, 5th edition.